 An alternative idea would be to tune the maximum depth on test data.
-This is promising because test data peformance is what we really want to optimize, so tuning this knob on the test data seems like a good idea.
+This is promising because test data performance is what we really want to optimize, so tuning this knob on the test data seems like a good idea.
 That is, it won't accidentally reward overfitting.
 Of course, it breaks our cardinal rule about test data: that you should never touch your test data.
 So that idea is immediately off the table.

 However, our "test data" wasn't magic.
-We simply took our 1000 examples, called 800 of them "training" data and called the other 200 "test" data.
+We simply took our 1000 examples, called 800 of them "training" data and called the other 200 Go back to the DECISIONTREE-TRAIN algorithm and modify it so that it takes a maximum depth parameter.
+This should require adding two lines of code and modifying three others.

+"test" data.
 So instead, let's do the following.
 Let's take our original 1000 data points, and select 700 of them as training data.
 From the remainder, take 100 as development data and the remaining 200 as test data.
 The job of the development data is to allow us to tune hyperparameters.
 The general approach is as follows:

-- Split your data into 70% training data, 10% development data and 20% test data. - 2.
-For each possible setting of your hyperparameters: - (a) Train a model using that setting of hyperparameters on the training data. - (b) Compute this model's error rate on the development data.
+- 1. Split your data into 70% training data, 10% development data and 20% test data. - 2.
+For each possible setting of your hyperparameters: - (a) Train a model using that setting of hyperparameters on the training data. - (b) Compute this model's error rate on the development data. - 3.
+From the above collection of models, choose the one that achieved the lowest error rate on development data. - Evaluate that model on the test data to estimate future test performance.